-- 128. Trailing hose: This technique discharges slurry at or just above ground level through a series of hanging or trailing pipes or flexible hoses, which either hang a short distance (<150 mm) above the soil or are dragged along the soil surface.
+128. Trailing hose: This technique discharges slurry at or just above ground level through a series of hanging or trailing pipes or flexible hoses, which either hang a short distance (<150 mm) above the soil or are dragged along the soil surface.
 The working width is typically between 6 and 12 m, although larger units of up to 24 m width are commercially available.
 The possible working width (requiring manual or powered swing arms for transport) is much larger than for the 'splash plate' reference system (6-9 m), representing a clear advantage of the trailing hose method.
 The spacing between bands (centre to centre) is typically 250-350 mm.
-The technique is applicable to grass and arable crops.
+The technique is applicable to grass and arable crops, and can be used with tramlines.
 The pipes may become clogged if the DM content of the slurry is high (>7-10%) or if the slurry contains large solid particles.
 However, the clogging of pipes is usually avoided by including a chopping and distribution system.
-This system improves spreading uniformity which improves nutrient use, but contributes significantly to the cost and maintenance of the system. - 129.
-Trailing shoe: This technique is mainly applicable to grassland and arable crops with widely spaced rows.
-The machine working width is typically limited to 6-8 m, which, as with the reference system, is insufficient for practical operation in growing combinable crops, which are normally established in 12 m or 24 m tramline systems.
+This system improves spreading uniformity which improves nutrient use, but contributes significantly to the cost and maintenance of the system.
+The chopper/ distributor device can often be designed and built locally so that the costs may be quite low.

+129. Trailing shoe: This technique is mainly applicable to grassland and arable crops at early stages or with widely spaced rows.
+The machine working width is typically limited to 6 - 8 m, which, as with the reference system, is insufficient for practical operation in growing combinable crops, which are normally established in 12 m or 24 m tramline systems.
 The method is not recommended for growing solid seeded arable crops where the action of the shoe can result in excessive plant disturbance.
 Grass leaves and stems are parted by trailing a narrow shoe or foot over the soil surface and slurry is placed in narrow bands on the soil surface.
 The spacing between bands is typically between 200 and 300 mm.
-Ammonia emission reductions are optimised when the slurry bands are partially sheltered by a grass canopy.
+Ammonia emission reductions are optimised when the slurry bands are partially sheltered by a crop canopy.
 Applicability is limited where there are significant stones on the soil surface.
-Large amounts of crop residue such as on untilled land will gather on the trailing shoes and interfere with their performance. - 130.
-The ammonia emission abatement potential of trailing shoe or trailing hose machines is more effective when slurry is applied below well-developed crop canopies rather than on bare soil because the crop canopy increases the resistance to air turbulence from wind and shades the slurry from solar radiation.
+Large amounts of crop residue such as on untilled land will gather on the trailing shoes and interfere with their performance.
+130. The ammonia emission abatement potential of trailing shoe or trailing hose machines is more effective when slurry is applied below well-developed crop canopies rather than on bare soil because the crop canopy increases the resistance to air turbulence from wind and shades the slurry from solar radiation.
 In general, ammonia emission reductions have typically been found to be larger from trailing shoe than from trailing hose, which is most likely due to the higher degree of canopy contamination resulting from certain types and implementation of the trailing hose methods.
 This emphasizes the need to avoid canopy contamination with slurry when using either method, which also has benefits for herbage quality.